 First off – find out what is actually causing the anxiety.
 Get to the route of the problem.
 The easiest way to do this is to ask your child.
 Do this with the magic ‘sideways talking’ technique.
 Gently probe whilst your doing something else so there is no eye contact.
 So when you’re driving, walking together or during play.
 Let your child talk and you do the listening.
 It could be something that is easy to put right.
 Or it may need a huge amount of input from a lot of people.
 Either way, once you know what is causing the anxiety you are well on the way to helping.

 Keep a diary so you can notice patterns.
 Does anxiety always happen when it’s time for food or going to a particular activity?
 Be vigilant and look out for anything that could be disturbing or upsetting your child.
-Unfortunately abuse and bullying exist in all walks of life and we must protect our vulnerable children.

 2. Could the anxiety be caused by sensory difficulties?